 Six Youth who have broken free from the crowd meet in a cave.
 From their conversation we learn that by venturing beyond the fence, a forbidden zone, the Youth were inadvertently responsible for the three occurrences.
 Paloma enters looking for Miranette.
 They hear the Crowd shouting Miranette’s name and run out to see the fuss.
 The Crowd scolds “Miranette” for her shortcomings and for removing insignia labels pinned to her sash—an item all youth are required to wear.
 Paloma tries to intervene, but the Crowdthreatens to send Miranette away if she misbehaves again.

 The Crowd exits and Miranette gives Paloma her journal to help explain her actions “Don’t Label Me”.
 Miranette then shows Paloma a string of crystals she found.
 She tries to attach the crystals to her sash but Paloma scolds her.
 Miranette indicates she is ready to run away.
 Paloma gets called into the house and Miranette goes alone.
-Miranette is met by the Youth who, having suspected her intention, give her a jar of caterpillars, a monkey named Jingle (a marionette), seeds and a conch shell.
+Miranette is met by the Youth who, having suspected her intention, give her a jar with chrysalises, a monkey named Jingle (a marionette), seeds and a conch shell.
 Miranette thanks them and leaves.
-Paloma shows up right after and runs off to join her.
+Paloma shows up right after and is undecided as of what to do.

 ACT 2, Outside the City, shortly after

-Rosetta, a woman with extraordinary hearing tells them about the remarkable sounds she hears from the universe but how she regrets few people take the time to listen “The Universe Sings”.
+Rosetta, a woman with extraordinary hearing, introduces the travelers a world of sound.
+Miranette indicates she can hear the universe and after Rosetta also hears it, she describes its sound “The Universe Sings”.
 Miranette plays her conch.
 Rosetta becomes fascinated with it and trades it with Miranette for an instrument that makes bird-like sounds.
 Rosetta says she knows where Miranette, Paloma and Jingle can find a group of artists who make things like the crystals they have.
 She warns, since it is far, they will need transportation.

-Rosetta introduces Kai, Edeyrn and Iscovan who run an antique shop.
+Rosetta introduces Kai, Edeyrn and Iscovan to the group.
 The Men confess that though they greatly admire the chivalrous age of knights, they also find that acknowledging one’s vulnerable side can also be a great source of strength “If You Take the Time to Know Me”.
 Jingle climbs up a tree and shakes some fruit to the ground.
 He sees another monkey and stays.

 Kai, Edeyrn and Iscovan give Miranette a bicycle and Paloma a scooter.
 Rosetta warns them not to get lost or separated.
 Miranette says goodbye to Anahita and Tāne.

 Miranette rides but gets separated from Paloma and then lost.
 She blows her bird-whistle for help.
 The sky gets dark and it begins to rains.
-Miranette unpacks fabric to make a lean-to against the tree, sets out the jar with the chrysalis and turns on its light.
+Miranette sits under her umbrella and unscrews the lid on the jar with the chrysalises.
 She eventually falls asleep.

 It is morning and Two Butterflies (dancers) unfold and dry their wings in the morning sun.
 They fly over to Miranette and wake her.
-Miranette blows her bird-whistle again for Paloma but instead wakes up a woman named Baubo, who was sleeping behind a tree.
+Miranette joins them in a short dance.
+Baubo, wearing a Dragon head, enters unnoticed looking for the rest of her Dragon.

+They all give each other a startle.
 Baubo tells Miranette and the Butterflies how much she loves to laugh “LMBO!”.
 Miranette gives her fruit but beyond that Baubo can’t understand anything Miranette is trying to communicate.
 The Butterflies fly off.
-Four Youth enter costumed as a Dragon.
-Baubo and Miranette are enlisted to become its head and tail.
+Four Youth enter costumed as a Dragon body.
+Baubo and Miranette join them to become its head and tail.
 They all enter a parade about to get under way as the Dragon.

 After the parade they arrive at Baubo’s friend Leggo’s and his dog Chumpy’s (a marionette) library and laboratory.
 Leggo tells them of a book he discovered containing 624 writings on all sorts of odd scraps of paper.
 He shares his favorite “The Seraph”.
 Miranette gives Leggo her “Daydreaming Journal” to add to his collection.
 Miranette notices that the old chart on the back of the story corresponds to the tag on her crystals.